jonnyvpc/EmailSecurity-MachineLearning/README.md

 # Email Classification for Bank Security

 ## Overview
 This project aims to develop a machine learning model for email classification to enhance security for sample JPMorgan's banking operations.
 The model distinguishes between spam and ham (non-spam) emails, aiding in safeguarding against potential threats.

+Please note: You will need to install SciLearn and use the train_test_split: https://scikit-learn.org/stable/index.html

 ## Dataset
 The dataset used for training and testing the model consists of emails from the Enron email corpus.
 It includes both spam and ham emails, providing a diverse set of examples for training the classifier.